ashwin181/blog-application/README.md

 Welcome.
 This is a repository responsible for the creation of blog.
 It is powered with Django framework.

+# Features-

-Features-Posts timeline sorted by date related to tech.
+Posts timeline sorted by date related to tech.

-Accessibility-
+# Accessibility-

 Normal user-
 He/she can see the posts and add new posts of his own interest and edit that post if required.